Skip to content

 The Record Composer implements comprehensive validation that operates in real-time as you build your record.
 This validation system ensures OASF schema compliance while checking against your organization's specific policies and existing record inventory.

-The validation process includes schema compliance verification to ensure your record meets format specifications, organizational rule enforcement to maintain consistency within your Hub organization, and conflict detection that prevents duplicate name and version combinations across your repositories.
+The validation process includes schema compliance verification to ensure your record meets format specifications, organizational rule enforcement to maintain consistency within your Hub organization, and conflict detection that prevents duplicate name and version combinations within your organization.
 Additionally, the system validates URL accessibility for locator fields and ensures all required information is present for successful Hub publication.

 Downloading and Publishing Records